Why you can trust Bankrate

 To find the best car insurance companies, we collected data on average premiums, coverage options, discount offerings and third-party customer service scores and financial strength ratings.
 Our comprehensive guide can help you determine which auto insurance companies are worth reaching out to for a quote so you can find the best car insurance policy.

 List of auto insurance providers

-When shopping for auto insurance, your first step may be to identify what factors matter most to you in a company, like digital tools, J.D.
+When shopping for the best auto insurance, your first step may be to identify what factors matter most to you in a company, like digital tools, J.D.
 Power ratings, financial strength ratings or specialty coverage options.
 From there, you can create a list of car insurance companies that meet your needs.
 Getting quotes from several providers could help you find the carrier that offers the right coverage for you at the right price.
 The following includes national and regional auto insurance companies that Bankrate analyzed as potentially good options for drivers across the U.S.:

 What are the 10 largest auto insurers?

 Although there are thousands of auto insurance companies operating in the U.S., a handful of the largest car insurance companies dominate the market.